Skip to main content

 • pre-treatment

-• incorporating it in the soil soon after spreading (direct injection, ploughing in, or covering)
+• incorporating it in the soil soon after spreading (direct injection, ploughing in, covering)

 We will investigate odour complaints about sewage derived biosolids.
 We work with SEPA to ensure the operator is complying with legislation and guidance.